cloudfoundry/cf-networking-release/docs/large_deployments.md

        url: "https://bosh.io/d/github.com/cloudfoundry/os-conf-release?v=20.0.0"
        sha1: "a60187f038d45e2886db9df82b72a9ab5fdcc49d"
      ```

+## Problem 3: Too freuquent and in-sync polling from the silk-daemon and the vxlan-policy-agent
+### Symptoms
+* All silk-daemons can't connect to the silk-controller
+* Silk-controller is overwhelmed with connections
+* All vxlan-policy-agents can't connect to the network-policy-server
+* Network-policy-server is overwhlemed with connections

+### Reason
+The silk-daemon and the vxlan-policy-agent both live on the Diego Cell.
+The silk-daemon polls the silk-controller [every 30 seconds by default](https://github.com/cloudfoundry/silk-release/blob/develop/jobs/silk-daemon/spec#L42-L44).
+The vxlan-policy-agent polls the network-policy-server [every 5 seconds by default](https://github.com/cloudfoundry/silk-release/blob/develop/jobs/vxlan-policy-agent/spec#L42-L44).
+If there is a high "max_in_flight" set for the Diego Cell instance group, then it is possible for many cells (50+) to start at the same time.
+This means that many silk-daemons and vxlan-policy-agents start polling at nearly the exact same time.
+This can overwhelm the jobs that they are polling.

+### Solution
+* Lower max in flight
+* Lower polling interval for the [silk-daemon](https://github.com/cloudfoundry/silk-release/blob/develop/jobs/silk-daemon/spec#L42-L44) and/or the [vxlan-polixy-agent](https://github.com/cloudfoundry/silk-release/blob/develop/jobs/vxlan-policy-agent/spec#L42-L44)

-## Problem 3: Reaching the Upper Limit of Network Policies
+## Problem 4: Reaching the Upper Limit of Network Policies

 To our knowledge no one has actually run into this problem, even in the largest of deployments.
-However our team is asked about this, so it seems important to cover it.
+However our team is often asked about this, so it seems important to cover it.

 ### Summary